parvezs27/games_store_analysis/README.md

 Problem 1.
 Null Date Values in Tableau

 We have run into our first issue!
 Once we've connected to our data source and dragged the total revenue and transaction fields into our shelves, we can see that there's $1895 worth of revenue with no associated transaction dates.
-Despite the data type being set to date in Tableau,

 ![image](https://github.com/parvezs27/games_store_analysis/assets/107979122/b6c2c315-5331-4afc-b8d2-60b8a712adab)

+Despite the data type being set to date in Tableau as highlighted above, we're still facing this problem.
 Lets take a closer look by using Tableau's view data feature, which will show us which rows the transaction date is showing as null.
 Right click null value > view data > full data > show fields > select all fields.

 ![image](https://github.com/parvezs27/games_store_analysis/assets/107979122/4b2fc935-5cce-4fd4-969d-2e3ec47df034)